parallelvirtualcluster/docs/docs/deployment/cluster-architecture.md

 * OSD: PVC clusters allocate storage for virtual machines from a set of special disks called "OSDs"; this term is borrowed from the terminology of the underlying Ceph storage subsystem.

-* pool: Storage in the PVC cluser is allocated to "pools", which reside on a set of OSDs using a given replication profile.
+* pool: Storage in the PVC cluster is allocated to "pools", which reside on a set of OSDs using a given replication profile.

 * volume: Individual storage "volumes" for VMs are allocated to storage pools.